 So how did the European Union make this happen?
 In part, by tackling the problem of fishermen dumping the unwanted fish.
 Around a quarter of catches used to be thrown back in the sea and most of those fish simply died.
 Now fishermen are changing how they work and their equipment to avoid catching fish that are too small or species they don’t want.

 “No-one with some sense in their head want to drop good food just over the rail — it’s just silly,” says Grahn.
 “So after a while they figured it out, how to manage this.
 And it starts with something called landing obligation.”

 What landing obligation means is fishing vessels must bring to land all their catches of controlled fish species big or small.
 So no more dumping at sea.
 Accidental catches count against quota but they can be reduced with selective nets.

-“All the bycatch, like fish and other stuff that you don’t want,” says Gran.
+“All the bycatch, like fish and other stuff that you don’t want,” says Grahn.
 “It hit the bars and go up and swim further on.”

 What about in other countries?
 In France, researchers are testing selective nets made for local fishermen.
 They’re looking for a large choice fine-tuned for individual sites and species.

 “The gaps in classic lozenge shaped meshes tend to close when being dragged by a trawler, with the pressure of the water on the rope and the knots,” says fisheries technologist Pascal Larnaud.
 “To get square mesh nets you just have to turn 45 degrees and you get a mesh that’s much more open.
 And if you turn another 45 degrees you get nets that get very good results, in the Celtic sea in particular and the Western Channel, because they’re suited for letting the small fish out.
 Some fishermen tell us they don’t have any more waste in their catches.”